Welcome

 On a more personal note, my first name is pronounced “JAH-chee.”
 When I am not immersed in research, you will likely find me enjoying a scoop of ice cream, practicing urban photography, playing squash, or working out on an elliptical machine.
 As a registered dogsitter, I also take pleasure in spending time with our four-legged friends.
 I once had a month fully booked, took care of eight dogs, and received stellar five-star reviews for my service.

-Follow me on Google Scholar, X (Twitter), and ResearchGate
+Connect with me on Google Scholar, X (Twitter), and ResearchGate.

 Email: jiaqiliu [at] smu [dot] edu [dot] sg.